DevExpress/devextreme-documentation/concepts/05 UI Components/Map/10 Specify the Provider and Type.md

 By default, the Map UI component uses **Google Maps** as a map provider.
-It can use **Bing Maps** or **Google Static Maps** instead.
+It can use **Azure Maps** or **Google Static Maps** instead.
 To change the provider, assign one of the values listed below to the [provider](/api-reference/10%20UI%20Components/dxMap/1%20Configuration/provider.md '/Documentation/ApiReference/UI_Components/dxMap/Configuration/#provider') property.

 ---
 ##### jQuery